 Checking the availability of an article/document

-- As with most library databases, Scopus provides abstracts/summaries of articles and other documents.
-The availability of the full document depends on whether the Library has bought the content and while we provide an extensive collection of literature, there will be gaps in coverage.
+As with most library databases, Scopus provides abstracts/summaries of articles and other documents.
+The availability of the full document depends on whether the Library has bought the content and while we provide an extensive collection of literature, there are some gaps in coverage.